mnist91/origin/cran-comments.md

+## 3rd Resubmission Notes
+- Fixed quoting of RStudio
+- Added missing Value Rd-tags
+- Regarding the missing arguments-tag inside of get_pkgs_from_description.Rd:
+  This function does not have any arguments.
+Base R functions like R.Version() does not have any arguments either and the Arguments-tag is missing there, as well.
+Is it okay to not use this tag in such a case or what is the proposed solution for such functions without inputs?

 ## 2nd Resubmission Notes
 - Fixed quoting in the description field in the DESCRIPTION file
 - Updated the package title